 That is bad news.

 That is bad news, primarily, because this excess of repetition is the definition of bad code.
 CSS with this much repetition, this much bloat, is slow.
-CSS with this much repetition is also expensive: It’s expensive to create, and it’s particularly expensive to maintain (not even variables will save those who, on average, repeat each declaration nine times, like the Engadget and TED teams).
+CSS with this much repetition is also expensive: It’s expensive to create, and it’s particularly expensive to maintain (not even variables will save those who, on average, repeat each declaration nine times, like Engadget and TED).

 That is bad news, secondarily, because it underscores how little attention we pay to optimize style sheets for production.
 It seems to indicate that some of our sources fail us, that they talk the wrong talk, or walk the wrong walk (this is something the “anti-pattern here, anti-pattern there” folks may actually want to look at).
 It seems to have lured us to prioritize differently what we most need in the CSS specs (cf., again, variables and constants that never had to be in the spec).